 Unit 1: Ayurveda Medicine

-This home study course in Ayurveda Medicine can be taken as a stand alone Unit or as part of the complete one year Naturopathy Course.
-It is ideal as part of the training for anyone that wishes to study to become a Naturopath.
-Ayurveda, the science of life, is the mother of all medical systems, and as such will enhance your understanding of any medical discipline and of how we interact with our universe.
-A study of Ayurveda provides a firm foundation to build your knowledge of health and disease upon.
+Ayurveda, the science of life, is the mother of all medical systems.
+As such it will enhance your understanding of any medical discipline and how we interact with our universe.
+A study of Ayurveda provides a firm foundation on which to build your knowledge of health and disease.
 With this foundation you will understand how to support your clients in their return to health.

 Interest in Ayurvedic medicine has substantially increased in the last 20 years.
 In this course you will learn how you can incorporate Ayurvedic principles into your current practice, regardless of your discipline.
-The course will teach you how to understand your clients both from an emotional and physical perspective; have the tools to provide your clients with a diet and lifestyle to correct and balance their symptoms, and also provide you with an in-depth understanding of the disease process.
+The course will teach you how to understand your clients, both from an emotional and physical perspective and give you the tools to provide your clients with a diet and lifestyle to correct and balance their symptoms.
+It will also provide you with an in-depth understanding of the disease process.

 Ayurveda Medicine Course